pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### change_office_hour_controller.rb

-- Handle request of admin to change allow/disallow a la to change their office hour
+- Handle request of admin to change allow/disallow a la to change their office hours.
-- Handle request of admin to change to allow all la to change their office hour
+- Handle request of admin to change to allow all la to change their office hours.

 #### export_log_controller.rb